Factors about Competency Based Interview Questions examples

-Since each job profile comes with its list of key competencies, the role of the interviewer is to detect such competencies in the potential candidate.
+Since each job profile comes with a list of key competencies, the role of the interviewer is to detect such competencies in the potential candidate.
 Competency-based interview questions goad you to reveal how you have displayed certain skills, abilities, and behavior in handling tasks and challenges in your past.

 I have given some examples below: